Skip to main content

 Update path

-Wallet rotations (protocol_fee_owner, migrate_fee_owner, migrate_to_amm_wallet, migrate_to_cpswap_wallet) take a separate Pubkey argument shape; check the update_config source for the exact dispatch table before composing an admin transaction. requires_platform_auth is toggled via set_requires_platform_auth(bool).
+UpdateConfig is admin-only and takes a (param: u8, value: u64) pair.
+Each param value selects which field to mutate: Wallet rotations (protocol_fee_owner, migrate_fee_owner, migrate_to_amm_wallet, migrate_to_cpswap_wallet) take a separate Pubkey argument shape; check the update_config source for the exact dispatch table before composing an admin transaction.
+The former UpdateConfig selector 12 for platform authorization is removed.
+Platform admins now manage their own allowlists.

 Reading a GlobalConfig from a client